joegasewicz/react-bare-forms/README.md

 ## Form Fields

 #### Form component
-The main Form component that is required to wrap allRBF* components.
+The main Form component that is required to wrap all *RBF* components.
-If the component that uses the Form component is a functional component then only the state props is required.
-If you are calling Form component from a class component then you must pass your local context or `this` keyword to the `context` prop.
+If the component that uses the Form component is a functional component then only the state props are required.
+If you are calling the *RBF* Form component from a class component then you must pass your local context or `this` keyword to the `context` prop.